GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step04/Tutorial.rst

 Initial and boundary conditions
 --------------------------------

-In the **FieldSpecifications** section, we define the initial/boundary conditions as well as the geological properties (porosity, permeability).
+In the **FieldSpecifications** section, we define the initial and boundary conditions as well as the geological properties (porosity, permeability).
 All this is done using SI units.
-Here, we focus on the specification of the initial/boundary conditions for a simulation performed with the **CompositionalMultiphaseFVM** solver.
+Here, we focus on the specification of the initial and boundary conditions for a simulation performed with the **CompositionalMultiphaseFVM** solver.
 We refer to :ref:`TutorialSinglePhaseFlowWithInternalMesh` for a more general discussion on the **FieldSpecification** XML blocks.

-For a simulation performed with the **CompositionalMultiphaseFVM** solver, we have to set the initial pressure as well as the initial global component fractions (in this case, the oil, gas, and water component fractions).
+For a simulation performed with the **CompositionalMultiphaseFVM** solver, we have to set the initial pressure as well as the initial global component fractions (in this case, the oil and water component fractions).
 The ``component`` attribute of the **FieldSpecification** XML block must use the order in which the ``phaseNames`` have been defined in the **DeadOilFluid** XML block.
 In other words, ``component=0`` is used to initialize the oil